harver2001/CryptTracker_2.0/README.md

 ### 2)  Search for any CryptoCurrency

 ![2](https://user-images.githubusercontent.com/111651944/204080859-6eaaed1c-0951-40f0-916e-dde416a2a5a7.png)
-Filters all the Cryptos with search Keyword.
+Filters all the Cryptos with Searched Keyword.

 ### 3)  Get Every Detail about a CryptoCurrency